Ho’okipa Beach Park

-In a nutshell: Ho’okipa Beach is a world-renowned windsurfing spot with often dramatic and impressive surf.
+In a nutshell: Ho’okipa Beach is a world-renowned windsurfing destination with often dramatic and impressive surf for sightseers as well.

 Minuses: Marginal for swimming.

-Ho’okipa is Mecca to the windsurfing world, and is also a top-notch board surfing destination.
-There are professional windsurfing competitions held here, and on just about any day with wind (which are most days) you can watch pros doing absolutely amazing things with sailboards.
-Ho’okipa provides visitors a stunning backdrop where you can watch the best effortlessly play with the ocean in a way that mere mortals can only dream of.
+Ho’okipa is Mecca to the windsurfing world (and no slouch for board surfing, either.)
+There are professional windsurfing competitions held here, and on just about any day with wind (most) you can watch pros doing their thing.
+Ho’okipa also provides sightseers a stunning backdrop to watch the best effortlessly play with the ocean in a way that mere mortals can only dream of.

 Surf Breaks